EvolvingSysadmin/Domain-Enumeration/README.md

 - [Get HTTP Links](/docs/Get-HTTP-Links.md)

 ## Licensing
-- The information in this repository is offered for free through an [MIT License](./LICENSE).
+- The programs and information in this repository is offered for free through an [MIT License](./LICENSE).

  ![Python Powered](./python-powered.png)